But how exactly does a stethoscope work?

 There’s a lot more that goes into the tubing of a stethoscope other than pretty colors and designs.
 The tubing plays an important role in facilitating how the sounds travel from the chest piece to your ears.

-Replacement tubing for a stethoscope can be purchased separately.
+Replacement tubing for stethoscopes is available and can also be purchased separately.

 When choosing a stethoscope, you want to pick one with tubing that is thick enough to block out external sounds.
 If the tubing is too thin, it can impact the quality of sounds that you hear.